ermyascheru/GIBIConnect/README.md

 ## 8. Frontend System

-The user interface will be developed using **React with Vite**, with **TypeScript and Tailwind CSS** used to create a structured and responsive interface.
+The user interface will be developed using **HTML/CSS/JS**, with **TypeScript and Tailwind CSS** used to create a structured and responsive interface.

 The frontend will provide users with access to the platform's major features.